tlazaro/scala-metagun/README.md

 And the game should be running...

-To run Android version in the command-line ('device-name' for appropriate device name):
+To run Android version in the command-line (replace 'device-name' for appropriate device name):

     $ sbt
     ...